Old and New Lights: History

+In Ireland, New lights formed the Remonstrant Synod of Ulster.
 The terms were also used in 1833, when a debate over swearing allegiance to the U.S. Constitution split the Reformed Presbyterians.
 The "Old Light" Reformed Presbyterians, in keeping with their Covenanter heritage, refused to swear allegiance to the Constitution and thus to become US citizens because the Constitution makes no mention of the Lordship of Christ, and the "New Light" Reformed Presbyterians allowed the swearing.
 After the split, the Old Lights eventually formed the Reformed Presbyterian Church of North America, and the New Lights formed the Reformed Presbyterian Church, General Synod.